 Drinking more water – There are many benefits of drinking water that can improve your health and diet choices.
 In fact, many people often mistake thirst for hunger, so staying hydrated will help you make healthier diet choices and prevent you from over snacking.

 Being mindful of what you eat can help you eat less and even enjoy healthy food more.
 Experimenting with new recipes, and eating more fruits and vegetables will help you better understand what you like and don’t like.
 Remember that everything you put into your body, your body uses regardless if it is healthy or unhealthy.
-Making a habit to put only healthy food in your body will make you feel better and lower your risk of many disease.
+Making a habit to put only healthy food in your body will make you feel better and lower your risk of many diseases.